-- The student's attendance for the year is below 90%.
-Our expectations as a Sixth Form are that students attain at least 95% attendance, therefore being below 90% constitutes persistent absence - The student has accrued multiple lates over the course of the year without any noticeable improvement.
-We expect students to be on time every day. - The student has accrued multiple sanction points.
-ClassCharts and the Sixth Form Six Behaviour Code is used to support students in correcting behaviours which do not reflect the high standards of our school. - The student's PPE grades are consistently below expectations - The student's effort or attitude to homework grades on reports are causing concern.
+- The student's attendance for the year is below 90%. - The student has accrued multiple lates over the course of the year without any noticeable improvement. - The student has accrued multiple sanction points. - The student's PPE grades are consistently below expectations - The student's effort or attitude to homework grades on reports are causing concern.
 This indicates that teachers have judged effort to be below what is expected on a consistent basis.
 When faced with any of the above issues, the school will first take action to support students in correcting the issue and communicate with parents or carers our concerns and actions.